11 Colourful French Tip Nail Ideas That Are Even Cooler Than The Classic

 Chromatic Fuchsia

 Glazed nails have been dominating my Saved folder all year and frosted French tips are starting to take off too.
-"Be it Barbie-pink chrome nails or red glazed tips, this finish can be applied to just the tip of the nails or all over for a full-on mirrored effect," says 14 Day Manicure nail expert Julita Fagan.
+"Be it Barbie-pink chrome nails or red glazed tips, this finish can be applied to just the tip of the nails or all over for a full-on mirrored effect," says 14-Day Manicure nail expert Julita Fagan.
 If you have a UV or LED lamp at home, you can easily achieve this look with chrome powder.
+(This brand isn't available in Australia, but there are plenty of options on Amazon.)

 Micro French